The Book of Magic

 |51-67||Four spells||68-83||Five spells||84-00||Six spells

 Then, follow up that roll with several on table 5, one for each spell he or she has.
 This will determine the type of spell that will occupy that spell 'slot', whether it be personal, dimensional, or whatever.
 It is recommended that a player be allowed to overrule at least half of these rolls; they should have at least one 'school' spell to start, and his or her school may lean on one type of spell over the others.

 Physiomancers like personal spells for instance, while elementalists are keen on universal spells, and entreatists love their entreaties (go figure).

 Table 5: Spell Type

-Notes: spells that have a (2) or (3) listed after them count as either two spells or three spells, respectively, or cost an amount of points per rank value equal to the normal amount times that multiple; spiritual link, for instance, counts as two spells or costs two points per rank value.
+Notes: spells that have a (2) or (3) listed after them count as either two powers or three powers, respectively, or cost an amount of points per rank equal to the normal amount times that multiple; spiritual link, for instance, counts as two powers or costs two points per rank.
 Spells with an asterisk in parenthesis (*) are special in cost; see their spell description for more.

 Table 6: Personal Energy Spells

 Table 16: Geomancy School Spells

 Table 18: Physiomancy School Spells